Lecanemab slows cognitive decline in patients with early Alzheimer's disease

 Treatment requires a multidisciplinary approach with increasing emphasis on behavioural and psychological symptoms.

 Psychosocial interventions and carer support are key to managing disease course.
 Carer support groups are beneficial to carers and should be considered, where available.

 Alzheimer's disease (AD) is a chronic neurodegenerative disease with an insidious onset and progressive but slow decline.
 AD is the most common type of dementia.
-It often co-exists with other forms of dementia such as vascular dementia (mixed-type dementia).
+It often co-exists with other forms of dementia, particularly vascular dementia (mixed-type dementia).
 The histopathology of AD is characterised by senile plaques, neurofibrillary tangles, and neuronal loss.
 The hallmark symptoms are memory loss, impairment of daily activities, and neurobehavioural abnormalities.
 Definition of severity varies according to country, but a commonly accepted categorisation is mild, moderate, and severe.
-The Mini-Mental State Examination can be used as a guide to cognitive impairment, but education and language must be taken into consideration when interpreting scores.
+The Mini-Mental State Examination can be used as a guide to cognitive impairment, but education, language, and any other relevant factors must be taken into consideration when interpreting scores.